Ask Me: How Do We Begin Lightening Up Our Backpacking Gear?

 To anyone updating old gear to new, I always say start with the biggest items because they give you the most potential to reduce weight and bulk, and I’d do it in this order: #1 tent, #2 bag, #3 backpack (because you need to reduce tent and bag weight and especially bulk before getting a lighter, smaller pack), and then #4 boots and air mattress, followed by smaller items like your cooking system and clothing.

-You’ve already switched to a lighter, more compact tent, so now you should invest in sleeping bags, because older models are so much bulkier and heavier than the best new bags.
+If you hadn’t already switched to a lighter, more compact tent, I’d send you to my tent reviews; but now you should invest in sleeping bags, because older models are so much bulkier and heavier than the best new bags.
 If you do most of your backpacking in the Rockies, with dry summers, you should get lightweight down bags; I use a down bag almost all the time.
 (I’m always testing out new gear, but I prefer to review lightweight down bags.)
 See my sleeping bag reviews for ideas.
 I use a bag rated around 30 degrees in summer in the mountains, when low temps drop to the 30s or 40s, but I don’t get cold easily.
 My wife, who does get cold easily, prefers a 15-degree bag in summer.
 For spring or fall trips, I’ll use a 15-degree bag.

-Once you’ve trimmed down the weight and volume of major items like tent, bag, and pad, you can fit all your stuff in a smaller, lighter backpack of between 50 and 65 liters if you’re only packing for yourself; I typically still use a 75-liter pack when backpacking with my family, but my kids (now 15 and 12) are getting to the age where they can carry their full share of gear and food.
+Once you’ve trimmed down the weight and volume of major items like tent, bag, and pad, you can fit all your stuff in a smaller, lighter backpack of between 50 and 65 liters if you’re only packing for yourself; I typically used a 75-liter pack when backpacking with my family while my kids were young, but now that they’re 16 and 14, they can carry their full share of gear and food.
 Check out my backpack reviews.

 You may also want to see my articles: